MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 }
 ```

-The subsequent GraphQL query would include the cursor as the value of the `after` variable in the following way:
+To fetch the next page, include the cursor value in the next query:

 ```GraphQL
 query {